Top 5 Reasons You Should Outsource Payroll

 Millions of U.S. businesses outsource their payroll processing.
 Why do they do it, and what benefits does it bring them?
 Learn about five reasons that are driving payroll outsourcing, and why it could make sense for your business.

 How common is outsourcing payroll?
 In a recent survey conducted by Robert Half and the Financial Executives Research Foundation1, 39 percent of U.S. companies — more than 10 million businesses — claimed they outsource their payroll processing.
-And 43 percent outsource their tax functions.
+And 43 percent outsource their payroll tax responsibilities.

 While some businesses opt to handle running payroll functions in-house through manual bookkeeping or do-it-yourself payroll apps, small business owners have increasingly come to prefer the expertise of professional payroll providers.